theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-06_instructions.md

 2. Ingested data with Event Hubs
 3. Initiated a data generation application
 4. Processed Data with Stream Analytics Jobs

-> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
-Document the Lab number, note the technology, Describe the issue, and what was the resolution.
-Save this document as you will refer back to it in a later module.

-## Exercise 1: Explain data streams and event processing (You can skip Exercise 1... its only theory)

-Estimated Time: 15 minutes

-Group exercise

-The main task for this exercise are as follows:

-1. From the case study and the scenario, identify the data stream ingestion technology for AdventureWorks, and the high-level tasks that you will conduct as a data engineer to complete the social media analysis requirements.

-2. The instructor will discuss the findings with the group.

-### Task 1: Identify the data requirements and structures of AdventureWorks.

-1. From the lab virtual machine, start **Microsoft Word**, and open up the file **DP-200-Lab06-Ex01.docx** from the **Allfiles\Labfiles\Starter\DP-200.6** folder.

-2. As a group, spend **10 minutes** discussing and listing the data requirements and data structure that your group has identified within the case study document.

-### Task 2: Discuss the findings with the Instructor

-1. The instructor will stop the group to discuss the findings.

-> **Result**: After you completed this exercise, you have created a Microsoft Word document that shows a table of data streaming ingestion and the high-level tasks that you will conduct as a data engineer to complete the social media analysis requirements .

 ## Exercise 2: Data Ingestion with Event Hubs.